 Diplomacy and half German and… “Laughs”

-GOD-GIVEN RIGHT is a surprising Helloween album, because this time, there are a lot of elements not only from the 80’s, but also from the 70’s like the Hammond.
+GOD-GIVEN RIGHT is a surprising Helloween album because this time, there are many elements from the ’80s, but also the ’70s like the Hammond.
 I would say that this is your most versatile album to date.

-That comes from the building bridges I guess, from the writing side definitely not.
-But as you mentioned, there are arrangements which connect to the 80’s, sometimes even the Hammond to the ’70s.
+That comes from the building bridges, I guess.
+From the writing side, definitely not.
+But as you mentioned, there are arrangements connected to the ’80s, sometimes even the Hammond to the ’70s.
 But that shows that you actually can write your songs to what you always do.
-You just arrange it a little bit different, and the producer turns some knobs here and there, direction ’80s, like a bit more… Not more aggressive guitars, but the frequency is more hurting, like a bit more unnerving to the ear, like the ’80s, and suddenly you have this bridge.
-Nowadays everything is more or less, if you talk about guitars, even in metal.
-Guitars are sometime very kind to the ear.
+You just arrange it a little bit differently, and the producer turns some knobs here and there, direction ’80s, like a bit more… Not more aggressive guitars, but the frequency is more hurting, like a bit more unnerving to the ear, like the ’80s, and suddenly you have this bridge.
+Nowadays, everything is more or less, if you talk about guitars, even in metal.
+Guitars are sometimes very kind to the ear.
 I don’t know?
-That’s not metal, a bit more brutality to the ear is not bad I think.
-So sometimes, maybe this reminds, and there are some songs which are more or less typically arranged like in the ’80s, and half of the album I would say we try to arrange a bit more 2015.
-For example, we have the song “The Swing of a Fallen World”, you could make a song out of it like ’70’s Black Sabbath meets 2015 in sound technique.
-But then you would have to extend it to like at least seven eight minutes, make it like a journey.
-You could have done that with that song, easily, you could have done it, but then we decided to actually cut a long story short and give it a more 2015 arrangement.
+That’s not metal; a bit more brutality to the ear is not bad, I think.
+Sometimes, maybe this reminds me, and some songs are typically arranged like in the ’80s, and half of the album, I would say we try to arrange a bit more 2015.
+For example, we have the song “The Swing of a Fallen World,” you could make a song out of it like ’70’s Black Sabbath meets 2015 in sound technique.
+But then you would have to extend it to like at least seven-eight minutes, make it like a journey.
+You could have done that with that song, easily.
+You could have done it, but then we decided to actually cut a long story short and give it a more 2015 arrangement.

-When I listened the album for the first time, HEAVY METAL JUKEBOX came in my mind.
+When I listened to the album for the first time, HEAVY METAL JUKEBOX came to my mind.
 “Laughs”

 It’s not THAT much.
 “Laughs” It’s just pulling the strings of actually satisfying three generations and trying to make bridges to that, and I think that works fine.